Stress and Anxiety in Pets

 Again, as with us, there is no quick fix to anxiety.
 We recommend taking a holistic approach that both supports your pet and helps them cope with their symptoms

 You will find the most success with gentler methods; positive reinforcement, desensitisation, and counter conditioning.
 These are things you can attempt yourself if you want to, but you should never be afraid to ask for help.
-We are very lucky to have some many great trainers and behaviourists locally:
+We are very lucky to have some many great trainers and behaviourists locally.
+To name a few:

 Our dogs and cats feed off of us- they are experts in body language, as it is their primary form of communication.
 They know when we are happy, sad, or worried.
 If we can provide them a calm, safe, and happy home environment, it encourages and reflects that behaviour on to them.
 We can only do this by looking after ourselves (that means plenty of walks, treats, and relaxing for us too!)